-Pre-school
+Pre-school Children

 School Age Children:

-What does the SLT actually do?
+What does the SALT actually do?

-- Share top tips for talking / speech language and communication Development
+- Share top tips for talking / speech language and communication development

 - Develop speech language and communication strategies and language rich environments in groups / settings / schools.